pedrovgs/Dotto/README.md

 $ activator dist
 ```

-* Copy the distribution zip generated to your Raspberry Pi and unzip the file.
+* Copy the zip file generated to your Raspberry Pi and unzip the file.

 ```
 $ scp target/universal/dotto-1.0-SNAPSHOT.zip pi@192.168.1.129:/home/pi